chrisfinlay/tab-sim/README.md

 ## Measurement Set Output

 Measurement sets allow the addition of non-standard data columns.
-The simulator in tabascal takes advantage of this and adds the following columns to help with debugging and analysis.
+The simulator in tab-sim takes advantage of this and adds the following columns to help with debugging and analysis.

 ### Standard Columns